Ultimate Minimotors Dualtron Scooter Guide

 • Brakes: Dual hydraulic disc

 The Dualtron X is an incredible electric scooter and will take the crown as the heavyweight champion of Dualtron scooters.
-From its enormous 13 in tubeless pneumatic off-road tires to its dual 3360 W electric motor, everything about this scooter is impressive.
+From its enormous [rg_unit value="13 in"] tubeless pneumatic off-road tires to its dual 3360 W electric motor, everything about this scooter is impressive.

 Check out our Dualtron X Review to learn more about the fastest, baddest scooter on the planet.